- North American release in July 2000

 Let’s Describe the Game

 The game is a real RTS, with a top-down view and cursor controls to order your units.
 It has a rudimentary control scheme, a rudimentary economy, a rudimentary tactical system.
 You get my point.
-Everything is barebones, but you cannot fault the game, it’s on Game Boy.
+Everything is barebones, but you cannot fault the game, it’s on Game Boy Color.

 I’ll talk about more details later on, but just keep in mind that the game is legitimately an RTS.
 You choose your campaign, go through missions that slowly teach you the concepts and in just a moment, you’re training warriors in your barracks, exploring the map, achieving objectives, defending your base, all while micromanaging your resource gathering.

 Surprisingly, it brings some fresh ideas to the RTS concept.
 First, you have dragons, the strongest units of the game and the only flying units available.
 They cannot be built.
 Instead, you find their eggs on the map, they hatch and you bring the baby dragon back to your base.
 The dragon matures after a short while, and you get the dragon.
 It basically is capture the flag with the reward being a wonderful flying unit to smite your enemies!
 During single player its impact is nothing fancy, but it brings some much needed tactical complexity to multiplayer matches.
 Oh yes indeed, the game has multiplayer and it works perfectly well!
-The second idea is related to multiplayer.
+With two cartridges, you can have a ton of fun!
+The second idea is related to a second multiplayer mode, based around a kind-of deck building concept.
 Whenever you finish a single player mission, your remaining resources are put into a pool that you can use to create armies.
 Those armies can then be compared against other players, using the Game Boy Color’s IR port.
-It’s nothing of much consequence.
+I never was able to experience the feature since I never knew anyone who owned the game.
 The last idea of the game is wizards.
 Throughout the campaign, you will meet an assortment of unique units.
 They’re somewhat hidden in the maps, and once they are found they join your army, and they each bring a different spell to help you.
-Some have passive spells, like stronger armour for your units, others have active spells, like turning enemy units into chickens.
+Some have passive spells, like stronger armour for all your units, while others have active spells, like turning enemy units into chickens.
 They all have dumb names to accompany their spell that end in -wiz, like Chickenwiz and Quakewiz.
 You can have a maximum of two wizards out in battle at the same time, which means you have to choose the spells you want wisely.
 Once you complete a mission, if the wizard survived, they join your permanent list of wizards and they can be reused in future single-player missions.
-It’s obviously inspired by Pokémon, but be careful.
-If they die during a mission, they’re gone for good.
+It’s obviously inspired by Pokémon, but be careful: if they die during a mission, they’re gone for good.
 You can replay missions to go and get them back, however.
 Which means you can actually have more than one copy of each wizard.
 Just like Pokémon.

-The best part of the whole idea is they’re useable in multiplayer matches.
+The best part of the whole idea is they’re usable in multiplayer matches.
 So you can show off and use your wizards when playing against another player.
 I’ve played Warlocked multiplayer matches only once in my life (thanks, Mark Weissfelner).
-Clowning your adversary with your wizards was the most fun I had playing this game.
-And I only managed to do it once.
+Clowning your adversary with your wizards was the most fun I had playing this game and I only managed to do it once.
 Drat!

 Learning About the Game

 I have loved Warlocked from the word go.
 While all my friends had moved on from the Game Boy after the craze of the first Pokémon game, I stayed invested in buying and playing Game Boy titles.
 I had always been there, really.
 Between 1990 and 2001, I never stopped procuring Game Boy games.
-By the late 90s, I was visiting the few websites I knew who covered Game Boy releases.
-The one website I can remember is IGN, who seemed to have assigned one person to cover the Game Boy: Craig Harris.
-I can remember connecting to free ISP Juno using a bugged version of its software that meant I never saw its intrusive ads (that’s a hell of a story for another time), and going on IGN to see if they had any Game Boy related news.
+By the late ’90s, I was visiting the few websites I knew who covered Game Boy releases.
+One website I remember is IGN, who seemed to have assigned one person to cover the Game Boy: Craig Harris.
+I would connect to free ISP Juno using a bugged version of its software that meant I never saw its intrusive ads (that’s a hell of a story for another time), and going on IGN to see if they had any Game Boy-related news.
 From the first moment I heard about Warlocked, I knew I had to buy that game.
 I hoped that my local Zellers, my only source of Game Boy games, would stock the game when it was released.

 IGN has slowly devolved to the point of inanity, but it still has articles from its heyday available if you use an external search engine to find them.
 I found two pages from 2000 mentioning Warlocked.
 Rereading those articles on IGN raises many questions about the development of the game.
 Why don’t I ask some of the developers?